IMPORTANT DATES AND LINKS

 These new courses, which have all been taught previously as Special Topics courses (i.e., CompSci 290 and/or 590), now have permanent course numbers.
 If you have already taken them as a Special Topics course, you may not take the re-numbered course.

-COMPSCI 590 (old) → COMPSCI 572 Intro to Natural Language Processing
+COMPSCI 590 (old) → COMPSCI 526 Introduction to Data Science

 S/U COURSE CREDIT

-MATH 111, MATH 112 and COMPSCI 101 -- Only these three courses may be taken S/U and count towards degree requirements for CompSci majors and minors.
+MATH 111, MATH 112 and COMPSCI 101 -- Only these three courses are accepted as S/U (if they can be taken S/U) and count towards degree requirements for CompSci majors and minors.
 For other majors and minors you plan to have, you need to check if they will also allow these courses to count if taken S/U.

-For IDM majors, only these three courses -- MATH 111, MATH 112 and COMPSCI 101 -- can be taken S/U and count towards the CompSci part of your IDM.
+For IDM majors, only these three courses -- MATH 111, MATH 112 and COMPSCI 101 -- are accepted as S/U (if they can be taken S/U) and count towards the CompSci part of your IDM.
 Check with your other major in your IDM to find out whether they will also allow these courses to count if taken S/U.

 REMINDER: CHANGES TO MAJOR/MINOR REQUIREMENTS

-1 ) You will now be able to use COMPSCI 210D in lieu of the COMPSCI 250D requirement.
+1 ) You are now able to use COMPSCI 210D in lieu of the COMPSCI 250D requirement.
 If you have already taken 250D, you will not be able to take 210D.
 If you are an ECE major, you must take COMPSCI 250D.